modin-project/modin/docs/flow/modin/experimental/xgboost.rst

    ..

 2. On this step, the parameter `num_actors` is processed.
-The internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._get_num_actors` examines the value provided by the user and checks if it fits in the set of expected values (int, None).

-   * int - `num_actors` won't be changed.
-This value will be used.
-   * None - `num_actors` will be computed using condition that 1 actor should use maximum 2 CPUs.
+The internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._get_num_actors` examines the value provided by the user.
+In case the value wasn't provided, the `num_actors` will be computed using condition that 1 actor should use maximum 2 CPUs.
    This condition was chosen for using maximum parallel workers with multithreaded XGBoost training (2 threads per worker will be used in this case).

 .. note:: `num_actors` parameter is made available for public function :py:func:`~modin.experimental.xgboost.train` to allow fine-tuning for obtaining the best performance in specific use cases.